Aanii, Boozhoo, Shé:kon, Tânsi, Wachiya, Kwe Kwe, Hello!

-Selection of Consecutive Education teacher candidates is based on the application requirements in TEAS Requirements for Queen's as well as the supplemental documents submitted to Student Services.
-Applicants must meet the requirements for Primary-Junior and/or Intermediate-Senior.
+Selection of incoming teacher candidates is based on the Queen's application requirements as well as the supplemental documents submitted to Student Services.
+Applicants must meet the requirements for Primary-Junior or Intermediate-Senior.

 - Offered to Concurrent Education students in their final year as well as Consecutive Education teacher candidates.

 - Especially suited to both Indigenous (Status, non-Status, or Métis) and non-Indigenous students with a university degree who are interested in Indigenous education.
 Non-Indigenous students are also invited to apply, but priority is given to Indigenous applicants.

 - 4 successive terms, starting in May and ending in August the following year.
 Queen's graduates are out into the job market early.

 - For both Primary-Junior (JK-Grade 6) and Intermediate-Senior (Grades 7-12).

 - Courses include Indigenous perspectives, balancing Indigenous-specific and student-centred learning with knowledge of the teaching/learning process, and research on Indigenous education.

 - Learning opportunities include: Indigenous-specific programming, application of Indigenous perspectives and world view to theory and practice, problem solving with peers, review of Indigenous and other curriculum resources, and supervised teaching in a First Nations or provincial schools.

 - Indigenous students have access to our Elder-in-Residence and ITEP office for additional support.